mckaylush/data-acquisition-blog/blog/blog.md

 ![OpenSky Activity vs BTS Delays](plots/comparison.png)

-Questions to answer:
-- Do busy hours correlate with high delays?
-- Are delays independent of traffic volume?
-- What patterns stand out or contradict intuition?
+Key Takeaways:
+- Not super helpful at the moment, but allows for us to compare current conditions with historic
+- Will provide good evidence as to the change in air transportation

 ---

 ## Key Findings

-Summarize your strongest insights here:

-- The busiest hours of the day were: **___**
+- The busiest hours of the day were typically in the late morning and early afternoon, around **10 AM to 2 PM** based on the OpenSky live snapshots.
-- The hours with the highest delays were: **___**
+- The hours with the highest average delays were clearly **afternoon and evening periods**, especially between **3 PM and 9 PM**, where delay variability and severe disruptions increased sharply.
-- Delay patterns did/did not line up with the busiest times of day.
+- Delay patterns did **not** line up perfectly with the busiest times of day.
+Even though mid-day had the most aircraft activity, the largest delays occurred later in the afternoon and evening, suggesting that delays accumulate over the course of the day rather than being driven purely by traffic volume.
-- Morning flights tended to be more reliable, while evening flights experienced more delays.
+- Morning flights tended to be more reliable, with tight, low-delay distributions and very few significant disruptions, while evening flights experienced more variability, higher medians, and more extreme outliers.
-- Real-time airspace activity showed clear ___ patterns.
+- Real-time airspace activity showed clear **midday peaks**, with aircraft counts rising in the mid to late morning, leveling out around midday, and then falling off into the evening.

 ---